distortedfusion/blade-components/docs/10-components/empty.md

 ## Custom Description Markup

-Instead of setting the `description` attribute, which will render its contents within a `<x-paragraph` component, the `description` slot can be used for custom markup.
+Instead of setting the `description` attribute, which renders its contents within an `x-paragraph` component, the `description` slot can be used for custom markup.

 ```blade-component-code
 <x-empty